dj-4war/Flickr-Gallery-Android/README.md

 Controllers :
 FeedController is responsible to provide the and process the data.

-Data flows through RxBus, controller publish the data as when controller process the data.
+Data flows through RxBus and controller publish the data as when it process the data once UI gets it will be rendered on UI.